GirishAgarwal007/ansible-jenkins-poc/README.md

 * Step 1: Go to " http://public-ip-of-your-jenkins-server:8080"
 * Step 2: Click on job that we have created
 * Step 3: Click on "Build Now"
+* Step 4: Open any browser and search "public-ip-of-any-instance-that-launched-after-building-the-job"

 ## Thank You